 Our city tour began nice and early, just in time for rush hour.
 Our guides, Thao and Nho, picked us up on their bikes directly from our apartment and we began our tour then and there.
 Nothing makes us happier than an easy transition to begin a tour.
 No fart-arsing around with multiple forms of transport before you’ve ever begun your day.
 First stop: Vietnamese Coffee.
 Local style.

 There are more coffee shops than motorbikes in this city… well not really, but it definitely seems like it!
 You can’t go 10m down the road without seeing another one.
 Vietnamese people love their coffee and they love, love their sugar!
-The coffee we sampled was grounded with butter and then served with condensed milk, and sugar.
+The coffee we sampled was grounded with butter and then served with condensed milk and sugar.
 Jacob loved it (surprise surprise) and I tried a smoothie made from sapodilla, a naturally sweet local fruit that also had condensed milk and sugar added which was way too sweet for my tastebuds!
+See here for how to make Vietnamese coffee.

 Exploring Ho Chi Minh City